 The pretrichial forehead lift can offer a means of shortening the vertical height of the forehead in patients with a high hairline.
 The procedure offers the benefit of reducing the redundant forehead skin without raising the anterior hairline.

 Eyebrow sagginess can be caused by excessive eyelid skin as well as brow ptosis that causes the eyebrow skin to sag.
 In general, the brow elevation procedure is performed first before an upper lid blepharoplasty, if indicated.
 Often, after correction of the brow position, the amount of upper lid eyelid redundancy or sagging is significantly reduced, allowing the surgeon to accurately assess the need for blepharoplasty.

-Patients that present with either eyelid skin redundancy, visual field deficit, or heavy brows causing eyebrow sagging can benefit from brow lift and/or blepharoplasty procedure.
+Patients that present with either eyelid skin redundancy, visual field deficit, or heavy brows (frown lines) causing eyebrow sagging can benefit from brow lift and/or blepharoplasty procedure.

 It is common to have both the eyelift and brow lift surgery at the same time as they address different problems with eyelid skin and forehead sagging.